 In addition to easy setup and a great addition to your room, the PX-160 does not take up too much space in your home.
 The versatility of the piano allows you to set it up in various places in your home.
 The dimensions along with its portable stand allow for it to be set up anywhere in your home.
 You can also put the keyboard in a keyboard bag should you wish to take the instrument elsewhere to play.

 What's in the box?

-The furniture comes with a furniture style piano bench, a deluxe sustain pedal, an AC Adaptor (AD-A12150) and a manual.
+The package comes with a furniture style piano bench, a deluxe sustain pedal, an AC Adaptor (AD-A12150) and a manual.

 (Keep in mind, that Casio Privia PX160 has 5 different bundles such as beginner, digital piano, essentials bundle, home bundle, portable bundle.
 Each bundles have different accessories and the cost may vary between the bundles too)